marijer/presentation-app/README.md

     - React as viewer
     - React-router as routing system
-    - Flux as from facebook
+    - Flux as data management model
     - Local Storage as database

+Testing
-    - Karma as
+    - Karma as test runner
+    -